Routine care if you have already started PrEP

 - Test for other STIs.

-- An additional blood test for kidney function may be required if you are older than 40 or are at risk of kidney problems.
+- An additional blood test for kidney function (creatinine) might be needed every six months.
+This is if you are older than 40 or are at risk of kidney problems.
+Abnormal kidney results might need monitoring more often.

 Every 12 months